Why is Formula for Cash Flow Important?

 |Capital government grants received||X|

 Cash Flow from Financing Activities

 Instances of a positive cash flow are when mor1e capital is raised, either by the issue of fresh capital or taking on new debt.
-Negative cash flow examples include paying back of debt, interest on debt etc. Even dividend payments are recorded as a part of the financing activity since they are an outflow from the permanent capital.
+Negative cash flow examples include paying back debt, interest on debt, etc. Even dividend payments are recorded as a part of the financing activity since they are an outflow from the permanent capital.